Splitter Theorems for Graph Immersions: -edge-connected graphs, even

-If $\delta (X)$ is a nontrivial cut, Lemma \ref{lem2} or \ref{lem5} applied to $G'$ guarantee the existence of a good operation, which may or may not be a split at $u$.
-If it is not a split at $u$, undoing the splits that took $G$ to $G'$ recovers $k$-edge-connectivity.
+Now, since completely splitting $u$ results in $d(X)<k$ and preserves an immersion of $H$, there is an immersion of $H$ with all terminals on one side of $\delta (X)$, say $X^c$.
+First, suppose $\delta (X)$ is a nontrivial cut.
+Then \cref{lem2} or \cref{lem5} applied to $K$ guarantee the existence of a good operation $O$, which may or may not be a (complete) split at $u$.
+Recall that by definition of a good operation, $O(K)$ is a nearly $k$-edge-connected $k$-enhanced graph which immerses $H$.
+Now, if $O$ is a (complete) split at $u$, we resume splitting $u$ in $O(K)$ and else, we let $G^*= \overline{O(K)}$.
+By \cref{sew}, we know that $G^*$ may be obtained from $G$ by a good operation, so by definition of a good operation $G^*$ is $k$-edge-connected and $G \succ H$, as desired.

 Now suppose $\delta(X)$ is a trivial cut with $X=\{ v \}$.
 Therefore the next split at $u$ would create a loop at $v$.
-Note that there cannot be a vertex $w \in N_{G'}(u)\setminus v$, because if there was one, then we could have split off $vuw$ instead.
-It is because splitting $vuw$ creates no loop while maintaining an immersion of $H$, as splitting off $wvu$ in the graph obtained results in the same graph as splitting off $vuv$ would.
+Note that there cannot be a vertex $w \in N_{K}(u)\setminus v$, because if there was one, then we could have split off $vuw$ to get the graph $K'$ instead.
+It is because $K'$ has no loop and immerses $H$, since splitting off $wvu$ in $K'$ results in the same graph as splitting off $vuv$ in $K$ would.